NickTheFreak97/Pathfinder/README.md

 Find the shortest path between two points on a plane that has (disjoint) convex polygonal obstacles.

 To then compare draw considerations about the achieved results.
-The full exercise image can be found [here] (https://www.dcc.fc.up.pt/~ines/aulas/1112/SI/exCap3.pdf).
+The full exercise image can be found [here](https://www.dcc.fc.up.pt/~ines/aulas/1112/SI/exCap3.pdf).

 # A guide to Pathfinder's usage